 File Tax Returns

 On 30th October 2017, the Ministry of Micro, Small & Medium Enterprises (MSME) launched MSME Samadhaan.
 MSME Delayed Payment Portal or MSME Samadhan was launched expressly to empower micro and small entrepreneurs across the country.

-Section 16 of the MSMED Act, states the buyer is liable to pay interest with the monthly rests to the supplier in case of non-payment or delayed payment.
+Section 16 of the Act, states the buyer is liable to pay interest with the monthly rests to the supplier in case of non-payment or delayed payment.
 The interest is compounded at three times the bank rate notified by the RBI.
-If the appellant filing the case is not a supplier and still wishes to file an appeal, he must set aside 75% of the award amount before the court begins deciding any such case.
+If the appellant filing the case is not a supplier and still wishes to file an appeal, he/she must set aside 75% of the award amount before the court begins deciding any such case.

-The MSEFC of the State after the examination of the case filed by an MSE may issue directions to the buyer for the full payment of the due amount along with interest as well.
+The MSEFC of the State after the examination of the case filed by an MSME may issue directions to the buyer for the full payment of the due amount along with interest as well.

 Any MSME with a valid Udyog Aadhar (UAM)/Udyam Registration can apply for filing an online application against the buyer/purchaser of goods/services before the relevant MSEFC of his/her State/UT.
 These applications will be viewed by the MSEFC Council.
 Even the Concerned Central Ministries, Departments, CPSEs, State Government will have access to these applications filed.

 The process to file an application on the MSMEs Samadhaan Portal by the MSMEs are as follows:

 The process to check the status of the filed application on the MSMEs Samadhaan Portal by the MSMEs are as follows:

 Disclaimer: The materials provided herein are solely for information purposes.
 No attorney-client relationship is created when you access or use the site or the materials.
 The information presented on this site does not constitute legal or professional advice and should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.